openshift/enhancements/enhancements/cloud-integration/openstack/failure-domains.md

 ## Proposal

+In our proposed definition, a failure domain is a bundle of:
+* zero or one Compute zones
+* zero or one Storage zones
+* zero or more ports

 We will create a new `OpenStackFailureDomain` type defining a set of Machine properties which together ensure the Machine is deployed to a specific, consistent failure domain.
 These properties will be merged into the Machine